Labelling and the organic logo after Brexit

 Use existing certification codes for labelling (e.g Soil Association Certification’s current code “GB – ORG – 05”)

 For products remaining in the UK market, we understand that UK enforcement authorities will be encouraged to take a 'light -touch' to enforcement of non-complaint labeling until September 2022.

 Although we are aware that UK certifiers will continue to be able to certify operators in Northern Ireland, details of labeling requirement for products sold in Northern Ireland remain unclear at this time and will likely be dependent on an FTA or Soil Association Certification EC1235/2008 scope status.

 For exports to non-EU countries after December 31st 2020, we advise checking with organic authority in the export market whether labels/certification will be accepted.

 Talk to us

 As the organic experts in the UK we provide a wealth of free information and guidance to our organic licensees.

-If you can’t find what you’re looking for on these pages, please get in touch with your Certification Officer or email: firstname.lastname@example.org
+If you can’t find what you’re looking for on these pages, please get in touch by email: firstname.lastname@example.org

 Or join one of our Brexit webinars to find out the latest trade news and developments you need to know to prepare for organic trade in 2021.
 More info and dates can be found on our Trade Events page.